isomerpages/cris-corp/news-and-events/news/_posts/2024-06-06-post-A Genetic Journey: Celebrating Father's Day in the world of Science and Parenthood.md

 <p>A/Prof Danny Soon is the Chief Executive Officer at <a href="https://www.cris.sg/" rel="noopener noreferrer nofollow" target="_blank">Consortium for Clinical Research and Innovation, Singapore (CRIS)</a><strong>,</strong> Executive
 Director at <a href="https://www.cris.sg/our-programmes/scri/" rel="noopener noreferrer nofollow" target="_blank">Singapore Clinical Research Institute (SCRI)</a> and
 Interim Executive Director of <a href="https://www.actris.sg/" rel="noopener noreferrer nofollow" target="_blank">Advanced Cell Therapy and Research Institute, Singapore (ACTRIS)</a>.
-With three sons, 16-year-old Tyler, 19-year-old Dillion, 21-year-old Caleb,
+With three sons, 16-year-old Tyler, 19-year-old Dillion and 21-year-old
-Danny takes lessons from home and professional lives and applies them reciprocally.
+Caleb, Danny takes lessons from home and professional lives and applies them reciprocally. &nbsp;</p>
-&nbsp;</p>
 <p>As the inaugural CEO of CRIS, Danny helped to bring the six research programmes
 and platforms under CRIS, fostering synergies and developing strategies to help them achieve their missions.
 He also built the corporate functions